danomatika/ofxLua/README.md

 ### 'system' is unavailable: not available on iOS

 iOS essentially ignores the C `system()` function and newer versions now throw a compiler error if it is used (iOS 11+).

+Newer versions of Lua 5.4 now provide a fix via defining `LUA_USE_IOS`.
+In Xcode, make sure the following is added to the project's Other C Flags: `-DLUA_USE_IOS`.

-Until a fix comes with Lua, the simplest solution is to comment it out.
+For older versions, the simplest solution is to comment the function out.
 If you were using the Lua os.system() function before, it wasn't working anyway.

 In `libs/lua/loslib.c`, find the `os_execute()` function, comment out the call to `system()`, and set `stat` to -1: